-- The currently approved landfill was approved in July 2023 for a limited vertical expansion of an additional 40,000 m of airspace and as such has no additional space for vertical expansion. - The potential area for horizontal expansion extends beyond the current landfill property east-ward and southeast-ward.
+- The currently approved landfill is being considered for a limited vertical expansion of an additional 40,000 m3 of airspace and as such has no additional space for vertical expansion. - The potential area for horizontal expansion extends beyond the current landfill property east-ward and southeast-ward.
 The areas north and south of the existing Quarry Landfill have Centre Creek running through them and therefore are not considered to have potential for the purpose of expansion.
 The area to the west of the Quarry Landfill is outside the Stelco property boundary and, as such, is also not considered for possible expansion.